polarsource/polar/docs/docs/maintainers/issue-funding/getting-started/setup-account.md

 repositories you want.

 ???+ question "What does 'Act on my behalf' mean?"
-    Unfortunately, this is a default notice - poorly explained - from GitHub in all their OAuth authentication flows.
+    This is a default notice from GitHub in all their OAuth authentication flows.
 [See this ticket from the wider community asking GitHub to improve the copy.](https://github.com/orgs/community/discussions/37117b)